Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <b style="color:yellow">Step 4</b>: Post Another Reply Tweet Asking to Track Slumlords<br />

 ```
-Connect red-flag addresses to landlords & property managers.
+Connect red-flag addresses to landlords & property managers

 @PAMAPropMgmt was tied to violence, evictions & tenant abuse in multiple cases.
 How many more firms operate like this with LAHD's blessing?

 @MayorOfLA @CD6LosAngeles @adrin_nazarian @LATenantsUnion @TenantsTogether
 ```